-written down value and the sales proceeds / or moneys payable including scrap value, insurance, salvage or compensation moneys payable in respect thereof. Ģ Terminal depreciation is not allowed in the year in which it was first brought to use.
-Such deficiency must be actually written off in the books of the assessee.
-Any surplus, arising therefrom is called the balancing charge and taxed as income u/s 43.
-A 1 1 1 1 1 1 1 1 1 1
+- □ Terminal depreciation is the deficiency or shortfall between the written down value and the sales proceeds / or moneys payable including scrap value, insurance, salvage or compensation moneys payable in respect thereof. - □ Terminal depreciation is not allowed in the year in which it was first brought to use. - □ Such deficiency must be actually written off in the books of the assesse. - \Box Any surplus, arising therefrom is called the balancing charge and taxed as income u/s 43. - □ Any moneys received over and above the depreciation allowed will be treated as capital gains. (s.
+50A) - □ In respect of some motor cars, the actual cost was allowed only up to Rs.

-☐ Terminal depreciation is the deficiency or shortfall between the

-- ☐ Any moneys received over and above the depreciation allowed will be treated as capital gains.(s.
-50A) - ☐ In respect of some motor cars, the actual cost was allowed only upto Rs.
 25,000, although the actual cost may be higher.
-In such a case actual cost/deficiency will be taken proportionately in the ratio of actual cost and R.s 25,000 - ☐ Sale includes a transfer by way of exchange or a compulsory acquisition under any law for the time being in force but does not include a transfer, in a scheme of amalgamation.
+In such a case actual cost/deficiency will be taken proportionately in the ratio of actual cost and R.s 25,000 - □ Sale includes a transfer by way of exchange or a compulsory acquisition under any law for the time being in force but does not include a transfer, in a scheme of amalgamation.